Formal Verification of Minimax Algorithms

 \subsection{Alpha-beta Pruning}

-Alpha-beta pruning is an optimization of minimax search that avoids exploring parts of the game tree which cannot affect the final decision.
-The algorithm maintains a window $(\alpha, \beta)$ of values that are relevant to the outcome: values within this open interval have to be computed exactly, while values outside the window can be approximated without impacting the root decision.
-This allows the search to terminate early in branches that are irrelevant.
-We introduce several predicates used in the verification of alpha-beta pruning:
+Alpha-beta pruning is an optimization of minimax search that avoids exploring parts of the game tree without affecting the final decision.
+The algorithm maintains a window $(\alpha, \beta)$ of values that are relevant to the outcome.
+If the exact minimax (or negamax) value lies strictly within this window, it must be computed precisely; if it lies outside the window, any value that preserves the appropriate bound is sufficient.
+This allows the search to terminate early in branches that are irrelevant to the root decision.
+To formalize this behavior, we introduce several predicates used in the verification of alpha-beta pruning:

-where the predicate \func{is-ab-result} (adapted from~\cite{Fishburn83}) specifies when a value $x$ is acceptable as an approximation of an exact minimax or negamax value $e$.
+where the predicate \func{is-ab-result}, adapted from Fishburn~\cite{Fishburn83}, specifies when a value $x$ is an acceptable result for a true minimax or negamax value $e$ under the window $(\alpha,\beta)$.
+The three cases correspond to returning an upper bound ($e \leq x$), an exact value ($e = x$), or a lower bound ($x \leq e$), respectively.
 To support reasoning about partial computations, we also define